 - installing or substantially altering elevators, lifts or escalators

 In addition to the above, a Flood Plain Development Permit/Application is required for any excavation, fill or building development located in a federal or locally designated flood plain or flood way.
-Federal flood plain maps are available in the Public Works office.
+Federal flood plain maps are available in the Neighborhood Services office.

 If you are unsure if a permit is required, please consult with the building official.